inbravo/travel/june-2019/carry-list.md

 * Electric wire 2 meter, in case of any electrical failure
 * Small mettle wire to bind if something breaks

+## Documents
+* 2 ID minimum (aadhaar and PAN etc)
+* Driving license and vehicle papers
+* Take 10 copies of each document

 ## Safety
 * Riding jacket and pant
 * Riding gloves